lets-talk-about-sex/app/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.</br></br>

 ## Setup
-1. Clone the Reposetory to your Terminal
+1. Clone the Repository to your Terminal
 ```bash
 git clone git@github.com:lets-talk-about-sex/app.git
 ```